CorinYeatsCGPS/sanitise-fasta/README.md

 - `-trim`: (Encode mode only) Specifies the number of characters to keep from the SHA1 checksum (max 40).
 Default is 40.
 - `-csv`: (Decode mode only) Ensures original identifiers are quoted when written out to ensure CSV/TSV files don't break.

 ## Example Usage

-1. Encode a FASTA file and specify the map data location:

-## Example Usage